tjko/fanpico/commands.md

 #### SYStem:WIFI:REJOIN
-Attempt to re-join to the WiFi network.
+Trigger attempt to rejoin to WiFi network.
+If system is currently joined to a network, this causes system leaving from the current network first.

+System will automatically attempt to rejoin WiFi network if connection fails, so this command should normally not be needed.

 Example:
 ```